iscc/iscc-specs/docs/specification.md

 ### Similarity Hash

-The `similarity_hash` function takes a sequence of hash digests (raw 8-bit bytes) which represent a set of content features.
+The `similarity_hash` function takes a sequence of hash digests (raw 8-bit bytes) which represent a set of features.
 Each of the digests must be of equal size.
 The function returns a new hash digest (raw 8-bit bytes) of the same size.
 For each bit in the input hashes calulate the number of hashes with that bit set and substract the the count of hashes where it is not set.
 For the output hash set the same bit position to `0` if the count is negative or `1` if it is zero or positive.
 The resulting hash digest will retain similarity for similar sets of input hashes.
 See also  [[Charikar2002]][#Charikar2002].

 #### Diagram (SH)